Discover a world of adventure and activities in Chania

-The art of living well
+Discovering the art of living well… Cretan-style

-There are options in Chania’s Old Town, and there is the Botanical Park & Gardens, where you can gather self-sown herbs and are learn how to use them in local dishes.
+The traditional cuisine of Crete is considered one of the healthiest in the world, so you’ll want to take a food tour of Chania or have a private cooking lesson.
+There are options in the Old Town and Botanical Park & Gardens, where you can gather self-sown herbs and learn how to use them in local dishes.

 And to really taste the local flavour, you’ll want to visit a raki distillery and sample the local firewater.

-A world of adventure
+A world of adventure and activities in Chania

 Exploring everything Chania has to offer will challenge and reward you beyond your dreams.
 In the water, in the air, on land, in your mind… or simply in the experience of enjoying its wonderful food and wine.
 Every season gives its own character to the rich and varied landscape… all the reason you need to keep coming back.